Lily Benavides

 Lily Benavides (born 1965) is an American activist for human rights and immigrant rights.
-She served as a Democratic member of the New Hampshire House of Representatives from 2007 to 2009, representing Hillsborough District 21.
-She later switched to the Green Party.
+She served as a Democratic member of the New Hampshire House of Representatives from 2007 to 2009, representing Hillsborough District 17.
+She became independent in 2014 and switched to the Green Party in 2016.

 Political career

 Benavides was elected to the New Hampshire House in 2006.
-She was a member of the NH Immigrant Rights Task Force where she fought for discrimination against Latinos in New Hampshire.
+She was a member of the NH Immigrant Rights Task Force where she fought discrimination against Latinos in New Hampshire.
 Benavides did not seek re-election in 2008.
 She endorsed Bill Richardson in the 2008 Democratic Party presidential primaries.